 Monoclonal antibodies (e.g., bimagrumab) | Increase muscle mass and decrease fat for improved body composition |

 As research in new weight loss medications and emerging obesity treatments grows, we’re getting closer to better anti-obesity medications.
 This could mean more effective and personalized ways to manage weight.
-Ongoing studies aim to help people take charge of their health and achieve lasting weight loss161718.
+Ongoing studies aim to help people take charge of their health and achieve lasting weight loss.

 Conclusion